 • Health reporting and narrative journalism

-• Patient and HCP education
+• Patient and clinician educational content

-• Needs assessments and proposals
+• Needs assessments and project proposals

 • Social media and creative storytelling